-There have been studies that indicate that as an individual progresses towards addiction to Xanax or other benzodiazepines, specific changes in neuronal cell receptor types could result in an even more significant dopamine surge when the drug is taken repeatedly.
+There have been studies that indicate that as an individual progresses towards addiction to Xanax or other benzodiazepines, specific changes in neural cell receptors could result in an even more significant dopamine surge when the drug is taken repeatedly.

 With all these factors, the potential to experience that pleasant sensation is amplified, which ultimately further solidifies compulsive drug use and behavior.
 A Xanax addiction can be rooted psychologically as well as physically:

-At Miramar Recovery, an assessment from one of our well-educated medical professionals at our treatment center is how the recovery process begins.
-Upon entering our Xanax rehab the patient will undergo a detoxification process that is supervised by our credentialed medical staff.
+At Miramar Recovery, an assessment from one of our well-educated medical professionals at our treatment center is how the Xanax rehab and recovery process begins.
+Upon entering our Xanax rehab the patient will undergo a benzodiazepine detox process that is supervised by our credentialed medical staff.

 When an individual suddenly quits taking Xanax, they will soon begin to feel the many effects of withdrawal.
 Depending on the severity of the addiction, those withdrawal symptoms can appear as early as within 11 to 24 hours after the last dose is taken.

 With that being said, though, Xanax has been seen to leave the body faster than other, longer-acting benzodiazepines and can trigger acute withdrawal within a day of the final dose.
 The list of potential side effects of the benzodiazepine detox process is quite substantial, but most will manifest during the acute withdrawal period, which typically lasts from one to seven days.

 A few of the more commonly seen symptoms include: